VelocityMarket/Options-Contract/README.md

 function initContract(contractAbi, contractAddress) {
   var MyContract = web3.eth.contract(contractAbi);
   var contractInstance = MyContract.at(contractAddress);
-  // deploy new contract
   var event = contractInstance.allEvents()
   console.log("listening for events on ", contractAddress)
-  // watch for changes
   event.watch(function(error, result){ //This is where events can trigger changes in UI
     if (!error)
       console.log(result);